oliverkuchies/cacheforge/README.md

 # cacheforge

 **cacheforge** is a flexible, multi-level cache library for Node.js and TypeScript that combines the speed of in-memory caching with the persistence of Redis.

 Built with extensibility in mind, it features pluggable eviction policies, memory management strategies, and safe versioning for cache invalidation.

-It utilises a leveling framework, which ensures that Level 1 is hit before Level 2 in cache.
+It utilizes a leveling framework, ensuring that Level 1 is always accessed before Level 2 in the cache hierarchy.

-For instance, one may prefer that their services hit level 1 cache, instead of level 2 cache.
-Level 1 could be an in memory cache which is faster to read, and ensures less load on level 2 (which may be Redis, Valkey etc).
+For example, a service may be configured to check the Level 1 cache first before querying Level 2.

+- Level 1 might be an in-memory cache, offering faster reads and reducing latency.
+- Level 2 could be a remote cache such as Redis or Valkey, which serves as a secondary layer when data is not found in Level 1.

+This approach reduces load on the lower-level cache and improves overall performance.

 ## Features